Q: Library Access: Is the Alvin Sherman Library open?

 Q: Ask a Librarian: How do I contact a librarian for help using the library?

 A: Librarians offer live virtual reference daily.
-Visit our virtual services guide for contact information and hours.
+Visit our Ask a Librarian webpage for contact information and hours.

 Q: Library Resources: Do I still have access to library materials?